dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/administration.rst

 which is also put on instances of *knora-base:Permission*, and wich also directly affect groups.

-Object Access Permissions (rdf:subPropertyOf *hasObjectAccessPermission*)
+Object Access Permissions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-An object (resource / value) can grant the following permissions:
+An object (resource / value) can grant the following permissions, which are stored in a compact format in a single string, which is the object of the predicate ``knora-base:hasPermissions``:

-  1. *knora-base:hasRestrictedViewPermission*: Allows a restricted view of the object, e.g. a view of an image with a watermark.
+  1. **Restricted view permission (RV)**: Allows a restricted view of the object, e.g. a view of an image with a watermark.
-  2. *knora-base:hasViewPermission*: Allows an unrestricted view of the object.
+  2. **View permission (V)**: Allows an unrestricted view of the object.
 Having view permission on a resource only affects the user’s ability to view information about the resource other than its values.
 To view a value, she must have view permission on the value itself.
-  3. *knora-base:hasModifyPermission*: For values, this permission allows a new version of a value to be created.
+  3. **Modify permission (M)**: For values, this permission allows a new version of a value to be created.
 For resources, this allows the user to create a new value (as opposed to a new version of an existing value), or to change information about the resource other than its values.
 When he wants to make a new version of a value, his permissions on the containing resource are not relevant.
 However, when he wants to change the target of a link, the old link must be deleted and a new one created, so he needs modify permission on the resource.
-  4. *knora-base:hasDeletePermission*: Allows the item to be marked as deleted.
+  4. **Delete permission (D)**: Allows the item to be marked as deleted.
-  5. *knora-base:hasChangeRightsPermission*: Allows the permissions granted by the object to be changed.
+  5. **Change rights permission (CR)**: Allows the permissions granted by the object to be changed.

 Each permission in the above list implies all lower-numbered permissions.

 A user’s permission level on a particular object is calculated in the following way:
-  1. Make a list of the groups that the user belongs to, including Creator and/or ProjectMember if applicable.
+  1. Make a list of the groups that the user belongs to, including Creator and/or ProjectMember and/or ProjectAdmin if applicable.
   2. Make a list of the permissions that she can obtain on the object, by iterating over the permissions that the object grants.
 For each permission, if she is in the specified group, add the specified permission to the list of permissions she can obtain.